pjn51/brainweb-2/Personal/Topics/philosophy.md

 ---
-aliases: [philosophical, philosopher]
+aliases: [philosophical, philosopher, philosophers]
 ---
-# Philosophy 🧐
+# Philosophy
 `TAGS:` #hub

 ---
-# Introduction
-This will act as the #hub for philosophy topics and philosophers.

-# Schools of Philosophy
+Philosophy is the study of reality and our experience of it.
+It is divided into a few areas of investigation. [[Epistemology]] seeks to investigate questions about knowledge. [[Ontology]] seeks to answer questions about existence.

+There are various philosophical movements:
 - [[Buddhism]]
 - [[postmodernism]]
 - [[Stoicism]]